caas-team/GoKubeDownscaler/deployments/chart/README.md

 **Make sure to adjust the values.yaml as needed or use a custom values.yaml file.**

-## Downscale workloads
+## Configure scaling for specific Workloads

-Now all that is left to do is annotate the workloads you want to scale down.
+Now all that is left to do is annotate the workloads you want to scale.
-You can find out how to do that [here](../../README.md).
+You can find out how to do that [in the readme](../../README.md#configuration).